armin-reichert/statemachine/README.md

 - Supports transition actions with information about the event that triggered the transition
 - Actions can be implemented by lambda expression or function references
 - Tracing of state machine processing to some logger
+- Transitions can be annotated (used by export to Graphviz format)
+- State graph can be exported into Graphviz ("dot") format
 - Drawbacks: No hierarchical states supported

 The states are identified by some arbitrary type, normally an enumeration type, string or integer.